codimoc/secret-wallet/README.md

 ## <a id="usage"></a>Usage
-As mentioned above, in the early releases the interaction with the secret wallet is limited to the command line interface.
+As mentioned above, in the early releases of this application the interaction with the secret wallet is limited to the command line interface.
 A typical user would add secrets, retrieve secrets and look at a list of secrets stored in the remote wallet.

 Let's consider a realistic example: the energy provider *Smart Energy Ltd* provides both gas and electricity to our customer.
 It provides a single access through their web portal, to manage both the gas and electricity accounts.
 It requires a normal access with a login and password, and gives some customer's support through a telephone hot-line.
 In summary: